 Enjoy a warm dinner with the festive atmosphere of Napoli, created authentically by Al Forno’s Italian owners.
 Food is prepared from scratch, so waiting time might be a little long.
 Al Forno even does deliveries!

-The dishes at ETNA command center-stage in its explosion of colours and tastes using only the finest authentic produce imported from Italy.
-The friendly Italian chef-owner Anna Borrasi greets guests with a wide smile, offering the whole, comprehensive Italian dining experience with a highly personal touch.
-It is no wonder the restaurant is actually an abbreviation for “Every Table Needs Attention” – Service is really one of the most outstanding aspects of ETNA, in addition to the amazing Italian cuisine.
+The friendly Italian chef-owner Anna Borrasi greets guests to ETNA Italian Restaurant with a wide smile, offering an Italian dining experience with a highly personal touch.
+It is no wonder the restaurant is actually an abbreviation for “Every Table Needs Attention”.
+Service is really one of the most outstanding aspects of ETNA, in addition to the amazing Italian cuisine.

 ETNA is one of the 20 authentic Italian restaurants in Singapore proudly awarded the Ospitalita Italiana Gold Seal Award, which guarantees each customer high quality authentic Italian food.